 Nancy M. Cappello, Ph.D. is Director and Founder of Are You Dense, Inc., and Are You Dense Advocacy, Inc., with a mission to educate the public about the risks and screening challenges of dense breast tissue to prevent missed, delayed, and advanced-stage cancer, thus reducing mortality.
 She is the inspiration behind Connecticut’s first-in-the-nation density reporting law passed in 2009, making the state a global leader in density reporting, adjunct screening, and the density reporting grassroots movement.
-More than half the states have since enacted density reporting laws, and a federal bill is pending.
+More than half the states have since enacted density reporting laws, and a federal bill in both the House and Senate was introduced on October 25, 2017.

 Dr. Cappello holds a B.A. and an M.S. in Elementary and Special Education from Central Connecticut State University, a Sixth Year Degree in Administration and Supervision from Southern Connecticut State University, and a Ph.D. in Education Administration from the University of Connecticut.
 When her Mission is finished, she looks forward to rescuing a dog, learning Italian, and taking golf lessons.